onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 we can even give more weight to recent successful predictions and discount the earliest ones - when someone was still learning to think probabilistically and knew little about the world

+Prediction markets are not necessarily for telling you what's true - they're for separating the winners from the losers.
+A constant influx of new entrants enables the aggregate to be skewed.
+We can have something like prediction markets that are non-financial but tied around identity

 on prediction markets...
 Involving money & futures contracts on any outcome might put skin in the game but has proven controversial (especially when it comes to terrorist attacks & assassinations): https://en.wikipedia.org/wiki/Policy_Analysis_Market